-While Elsie seeks her groom, she hires Wyatt Parker to help her around the ranch.
+While seeking her groom, Elsie hires Wyatt Parker to help her around the ranch.
 Little does she know, he’s actually an undercover deputy tasked with gaining her trust and verifying the marshal’s suspicion of her theft.

-Warning: Justice for Elsie is a historical western romance containing sexual scenes and domestic discipline, including punishment spanking.
+Warning: Justice for Elsie is an historical western romance containing sexual scenes and domestic discipline, including punishment spanking.
 If these themes offend you, please don’t buy this book.